☎ Call Today Free Consult

 Mitigating factors can significantly influence sentencing, but individuals representing themselves often fail to present them.
 Mitigation may include:

-An attorney ensures that these factors are effectively presented to the court or prosecutor, potentially reducing charges or securing alternative sentencing.
+An attorney makes sure these factors are effectively presented to the court or prosecutor, potentially reducing charges or securing alternative sentencing.

 5. Uninformed Courtroom Decisions